TALK TO AN ATTORNEY WHO UNDERSTANDS SEXUAL MISCONDUCT BY A PSYCHOLOGIST OR THERAPIST

 An Experienced Minneapolis Attorney for Sexual Abuse by a Therapist or Counselor

-If you are unsure about how to proceed, get help from an attorney experienced with cases involving patient relationships with licensed mental health professionals.
+If you are unsure about how to proceed, get help from an attorney experienced with cases involving sexual abuse by licensed mental health professionals.
 If you have been abused by a therapist, we will not judge you; on the contrary, we can protect your rights and advocate strongly on your behalf.

 You can discuss your case confidentially with a lawyer by calling 612-877-6400 or emailing us.